Antazoline

 FAQ

-Is Antazoline an antibiotic?
+Is Antazoline an antihistamine?

 How quickly does Antazoline work?